Or better: Exposure Time

 While scientists are still not 100% sure what light exactly is, one of the most renown theory is, that it consists of small light particles, called photons.

 The light particles travel from the scene, through the lens (aperture) to the sensor.
-The sensor basically “counts” these light particles and the more it counts, the brighter the image will get.
+The sensor basically “counts” these light particles for many tiny areas of the frame (pixel) and the more it counts, the brighter that area will get.

 Here is a quick animation that will make shutter speed easy to understand for good and all.